Media and Technology

 Students in grades 6-12 may elect to take a variety of computer and keyboarding classes on varying levels.
 All students in grades 9-12 are required to take a keyboarding class.

-We have two up-to-date computer labs with our students receiving the latest technology and teaching available.
+In our computer lab our students receiving the latest technology and teaching available.
 We offer a filtered internet service which is available in the computer labs as well as the media center.